culturemesh/CultureMeshAndroid/docs/source/android/javadoc/org/codethechange/culturemesh/API-Get.rst

 instantiatePostUser
 ^^^^^^^^^^^^^^^^^^^

-.. java:method:: static void instantiatePostUser(RequestQueue queue, org.codethechange.culturemesh.models.Post post, Response.Listener<org.codethechange.culturemesh.models.Post> listener)
+.. java:method:: static void instantiatePostUser(RequestQueue queue, com.culturemesh.models.Post post, Response.Listener<com.culturemesh.models.Post> listener)
    :outertype: API.Get

    The API will return Post JSON Objects with id's for the user.
 Often, we will want to get the user information associated with a post, such as the name and profile picture.
 This method allows us to instantiate this user information for each post.